 Learn more about move-in day, for students living in residence

 Learn more about the Parent Conference, an informational session for your family or guardians

 Starting at a new university in an entirely new country can seem daunting.
 That’s why UBC offers orientation programs specifically for new international students.
 These orientations allow you to move in early and get settled before the academic term begins.

 Though orientation programming differs between the Okanagan and Vancouver campuses, both international orientations feature:

 Discover UBC and meet other Aboriginal students through the University’s orientation programs, including the Aboriginal Student Orientation on the Okanagan campus and the First Nations House of Learning Open House and Welcome Reception on the Vancouver campus.
 All First Nations, Métis, and Inuit students are welcome.
 Explore your campus and find out how you can get involved at UBC.

-Explore the range of clubs and societies on offer at UBC.Visit Page
+Explore the range of clubs and societies offered at UBC.Visit page